lowcheemeng02/serverless-cd/README.md

 3. install-dependencies: Install the libraries that the Node application needs
 4. deploy: test and deploy node app

-The jobs are executed in parallel usually but with the "needs" set up in the repo they are run in sequence
+The jobs are executed in parallel usually but with the "needs" set up in the workflow they are run in sequence